gagvirus/an-archer-game/roadmap.md

 - hp regen shall be paused on different scenes - make sure not to regen hp during pause, stat select etc
   - intervals not being cleaned properly
 - issues after restarting the game after death
-  - hp regen setinterval is not cleared
+  - hp regen setInterval is not cleared
   - errors in the console
 ```phaser.js?v=3ad8faf7:119974 Uncaught TypeError: Cannot read properties of null (reading 'cut')
   at HealthBar.draw (Bar.ts:62:23)